 I love how drawing things relaxes and focuses me; and, I love how drawing has always felt natural to me.
 I have not been trained in the classroom in this art except for when I was in high school.
-I belonged to a Pakistani high school, which was run in a small city named Sheikhupura, so obviously we had to learn without much help—I studied in National Model High School.
-I only had a sketch pad, some pencils, a sharpener, an eraser, and some color pencils.
+I belonged to a Pakistani high school, which was run in a small city named Sheikhupura, so obviously we had to learn without much help.
+I studied in National Model High School, which was one of the best schools in our city.
+This school started at grade 5 or 6; and, they focused mostly on Sciences.
+Thus, I had only a sketch pad, some pencils, a sharpener, an eraser, and some color pencils—I also managed to learn just a little bit of water coloring.
 My teachers taught me how to draw fruits, vegetables, flowers, and ducks.
 I even won an award for drawing and coloring ducks.
 The easiest competition that I had was a genius who knew all the Sciences and Humanities but he could draw only pea-sized photographs. 🙂 Hehehehe!
 I was around 15 years old when I left my high school and joined a Women’s Only College that was also very strict about Sciences—I feel like crying.
 We had music and dance events though as well as bazaars, which was helpful.
-I came to Canada in 1997 but I have not yet saved enough cash for Arts classes.

 But, it still worked out fabulously for me.
 I wonder how my drawings would change after I have trained myself with the help of some real artists!

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.